roytang/blog/content/post/2020/06/1269550611659292672/index.md

-&gt; "When someone shows you who they are, believe them"
+> "When someone shows you who they are, believe them"

 (Disclaimer: this is not to say that one should automatically trust any person who presents as good, just not to unnecessarily assume false motives; use your common sense.)